embedded-slam/siraj/README.md

 `N`
 Jumps to the next matching cell (if one exists) from the same column.
 Works only when a single cell is selected.

+`Ctrl+C`
+Copies the selected cell text into the clipboard.
+If a single cell is selected when the copy is performed, the text of that cell is copied into clipboard.
+If multiple cells are selected at the time of copy, then the whole rows representing the selected cells are copied into the clipboard.

 `Selecting two cells from different columns`
 will show the elapsed time between the two logs.
 This is only applicable if the log fields contains a time field and it is specified in the configuration via `time_stamp_column_number_zero_based`.